webevoexp/webevo/README.md

 + Output.

-dynamic.txt which contains XPaths associated with the labels, which indicate the XPath is dynamic or static.
+"dynamic.txt" contains the XPaths associated with the labels, which indicate whether the XPaths are dynamic or static.

 To run the jar files:
 ```bash